Artificial intelligence brings automation to industries, streamlining workflows, improving operations, and increasing revenue.

 The next option is to build AI models from scratch.
 This approach takes developers through the entire AI development life cycle, which we will discuss later.

 Users can define the project functionality by narrowing AI to specific use cases following their business needs.
-Taking OCR as an example, after extracting details from the text, a fully customized solution can be trained to capture handwriting and identify text in movies or video clips or similar variations.
-On top of that, it has complete freedom over inputs and outputs, not limited to predefined limitations of any APIs.
+Taking OCR (Optical Character Recognition) as an example, after extracting details from the text, a fully customized solution can be trained to capture handwriting and identify text in movies or video clips or similar variations.
+On top of that, it has complete freedom over inputs and outputs, not restricted to the predefined limitations of any APIs.
 The possibilities are limitless.
 Additionally, customized models might offer better scalability potential as they are purpose-built for your business.

 Building a custom AI model is a gradual process accompanying several steps.
 Let's look at those below.